 Another fun new feature I’m loving is the expandable menu bar at the top.
 I put my most popular categories up there, and when you hover, there’s a dropdown with my most recent posts in that category, and links to the subcategories and a search bar to the left.

 There’s probably more, but I think that hits the highlights.
 If you have any questions or suggestions, feel free to let me know, either via email or in the comment section.

 If you have issues, feel free to email me.
 A screenshot always helps, and let us know if you are on mobile, desktop, tablet, etc. Even the browser you are using can be a factor.
-I am gathering all of these in a list to send to Aaron.
-He is going to LOVE me tomorrow, haha!
+I am gathering all of these in a list to send to Smash.
+They are going to LOVE me tomorrow, haha!